 Currently great improvements come at a large price: Big data analytics systems are going over your user data and user data traces (e.g. mouse movements in web pages, location data) multiple times a day.
 Companies know better what you need, think and eat tomorrow than you.
 Your location is continuously being tracked, due to all the communication devices you use.
 Using public transport cannot be done anonymously anymore while cars are full of track and tracing technology.

 When privacy is designed first just as security we should have less concern on security and privacy hacks.
-Also if more IT designs are open and published under an open license chances of mistakes in architecture and design will be less.
+Also if more IT designs are open and published under an open license, chances of mistakes in architecture and design are lowered.
 Partly due to pressure of openness but also since more experts can contribute to lower security and privacy risks concerned with public or private systems.
-Of course: Transparency of governmental systems will be a (very) long way.
+Of course: Transparency of governmental systems is still a very long journey.
 Companies however see advantages of open solutions more and more.
 Using open solutions, open business models and open source software for IT.
 A large number of companies exist that benefit from using open designs along with open source software.

 Many new technology companies are successful due to the fact that they promote open (FOSS) solutions.
-E.g. Companies like Automattic (https://automattic.com/), Acquia (https://www.acquia.com/) or IMatix (http://www.imatix.com/) are all very successful due to a true GPL OSS policy.
+E.g. Companies like Automattic (WordPress) (https://automattic.com/) or Acquia (Drupal) (https://www.acquia.com/) are all very successful due to a true GPL OSS policy.
+But also many security companies have created a sustainable business by creating a real FOSS security product.
+E.g. the people behind https://www.privacyidea.org/ created a great product and business using an AGPL License for its core product.

 We know that privacy can be regarded as something totally different than security.
 This is why we had some resistance with combining a reference architecture for security with privacy ‘things’.
 But our research showed that:

-Since privacy and security are very much interrelated both aspects will be outlined in this reference architecture.
+Since privacy and security are very much interrelated both aspects are outlined in this reference architecture.

 Advantage of using this reference architecture¶